mycred/myCRED/readme.txt

 myCred supports some of the most popular WordPress plugins like **BuddyPress, WooCommerce, Jetpack, Contact Form 7, Disqus, Gravity Forms,** among countless others.

-**Simple & organized** To keep your admin area organized, myCred will only show features and setting for those third-party plugins that are installed and enabled.
+**Simple & organized –** To keep your admin area organized, myCred will only show features and setting for those third-party plugins that are installed and enabled.

 = INTEGRATED WITH THE MOST POPULAR LEARNING MANAGEMENT SYSTEMS =